Open menu

 2.1 Optimize Your Magento Time to First Byte

 Prior to making some fixes, you need to measure your TTFB (time to first byte) to determine whether your server response time is slow.
 The longer it takes for a server to render content from a browser, the longer the content appears in the viewport.
-Fast server response time contributes to every aspect of Magento performance optimization, not only LCP.
+Fast server response time contributes to every aspect of

-The easiest way to measure TTFB is by using the Google Chrome browser Inspect tool.
+, not only LCP.The easiest way to measure TTFB is by using the Google Chrome browser Inspect tool.
 Alternatively, you may use countless tools such as Gtmetrix or KeyCDN.
-Google claims 100 ms is the ideal TTFB.
-And everything over 500 ms is an issue.
+Google states that TTFB must be under 800 ms. And everything above is an issue.
+You can boost Magento TTFB in a variety of ways:

-• Upgrade your server infrastructure.
-In some cases, it makes sense to opt for a server in closer physical proximity to the end-user.
+- Upgrade your server infrastructure.
+In some cases, it makes sense to opt for a server in closer physical proximity to the end user.
 Reducing the distance between the server and the user helps minimize delays in loading web page content.

-• Enable caching.
+- Enable caching.
 Use Varnish as a caching tool that works as an extra layer between the server and the user.
 When combined with a CDN, Varnish can bring even more benefits.
 Alternatively, Magento provides full-page caching that improves response time and reduces server loading.
 Without it, each page might need to run tons of code and retrieve information from the database.
-Once the Magento full-cache is enabled, the browser can read the page directly from the cache.
+Once the Magento full cache is enabled, the browser can read the page directly from the cache.

-You can find more tips on how to reduce server response time in our detailed Magento TTFB optimization guide.
+You can find more tips on how to reduce server response time in our detailed

 By limiting the number of JavaScript on a page, you’ll reduce the time it takes for a browser to execute JS code and respond to user interactions.
 Reducing the amount of blocking JS files leads to faster rendering and improved LCP.